Capstone-Projects-2025-Spring/project-aac-game-team-a/documentation/docs/requirements/system-overview.md

 * **Node.js** - Backend runtime environment for processing game logic, managing server-side state, and handling real-time events.
 * **Express** - Web server framework for establishing API endpoints and managing HTTP requests.
 * **Socket.io (Server-Side)** - Library for broadcasting real-time updates between clients through WebSocket connections.

+### Deployment
+* **Fly.io** - Cloud deployment platform to deploy the frontend and backend
+* **Docker Container** - Package that will bundle the application's build and run environment configuration to be deployed by Fly.io